 While the legendary unicorn evolved in the West, in the Far East, similar creatures where long known in mythology and folklore.

-In China, the qilin had quite a different disposition.
 It harms no creature, and its presence is considered a good omen.
-Reportedly, a qilin appeared to Confucius‘ mother before he was born.

 The Japanese unicorn, or kirin (after which the beer is named) is a fierce creature able to root out criminals, instantly punishing them by piercing them through the heart with its horn.